 Yes, some do contain nuts (mainly almonds).
 Everything is made in the same kitchen meaning there may be traces of nuts in products that wouldn’t normally contain them.

 All cupcake ingredients are listed on our store and on our packaging!

 Are there any preservatives or additives?

 No, that is why we recommend for your dog to eat them as soon as possible.
-The biscuits have a much longer shelf life than the cupcakes but will still need to be eaten within at least a month (not that your pooch will mind).

 Can humans eat these treats?